A Night of Solace...

 The Sun of the May was emitting scorching hot rays of heat.
 After the siesta, two daughters of Ammu with their Grandma, were making cow dung cakes under the soothing shade of the Acacia tree.
 Dadi saw someone running along the fence decorated with the sharp thorns of Acacia.
 It was Panditain, the lady next door and a close friend of dadi.
 She quickly opened the gate made up of branches and twigs, and ran under the shade to heal her sun burns away.

-“That whore is sitting inside as she has blown out her tummy to give a birth to another witch”, replied Dadi.
+“Where is Ammu?”, enquired Panditain.
+“I haven't seen her doing the household chores these days”.“That whore is sitting inside as she has blown out her tummy to give a birth to another witch”, replied Dadi.
 Although Ammu's daughters were busy making cakes they did pay attention to every word that came from Dadi”.
 Jigna the elder daughter of Ammu understood what Dadi had said and it was nothing new for her.
 Sneha wondered what the word 'Whore' mean?
 To quench her thirst of curiosity she whispered into Jigna's ear, “Didi, what's whore?”.
 “Shhh... keep quiet and don't ask much”, quipped Jigna.
 “Now my best bet would be to approach mummy”, Sneha wondered.

 As usual, Panditain shared various remedies like drinking ash mixed in water every morning or fasting and praying to deity Surya Dev every Sunday, in order to get a male child and Dadi listened keenly to her remedies.
 “I don’t know of whose sins is all this suffering coming from, that I have such an awful daughter- in- law”, complained Dadi.
 “Just light a lamp in the name of god every evening and all will be just fine”, consoled Panditain.